copperwater/xNetHack/doc/xnh-changelog-8.0.md

   blind roleplay birth option.
 It can be cured via casting cure blindness, prayer, invoking the Staff of Aesculapius, or putting on the Eyes of the Overworld.
+- New monster spell Dark Speech, which only demon lords can cast.
+It inflicts one of the following five effects:
+  - Remove a random intrinsic, as with a gremlin but without requiring it to be night.
+  - Inflict d40+100 turns of withering.
+  - Inflict 8d6 psychic damage (4d6 if deaf) and confuse and stun you.
+  - Make you intrinsically blind (see above).
+  - Grant you d2000+500 turns of the doomed intrinsic (see above).
+If you were already doomed, the timer is not modified and you lose two Luck instead.
 - Gehennom's length, structure, and appearance is overhauled:
   - The main branch is now 10 levels long, counting the Valley of the Dead and Moloch's Sanctum, and containing four special levels and four randomly